typescript-eslint/typescript-eslint/docs/linting/TROUBLESHOOTING.md

 If you use global types from a 3rd party package (i.e. anything from an `@types` package), then you will have to configure ESLint appropriately to define these global types.
 For example; the `JSX` namespace from `@types/react` is a global 3rd party type that you must define in your ESLint config.

-Note, that for a mixed project including JavaScript and TypeScript, the `no-undef` rule (like any role) can be turned off for TypeScript files alone by adding an `overrides` section to `.eslintrc.cjs`:
+Note, that for a mixed project including JavaScript and TypeScript, the `no-undef` rule (like any rule) can be turned off for TypeScript files alone by adding an `overrides` section to `.eslintrc.cjs`:

 ```js title=".eslintrc.cjs"
 module.exports ={